CortexIATest/CTXExcel/README.md

 # CTXExcel
-Cortex Subtasks which interact with Microsoft Excel
+Cortex Subtasks which interact with Microsoft Excel.

 ## Table of Contents